jjaranda13/8BP/README.md

 Las mejoras que vaya incorporando seran retrocompatibles por lo que tu juego siempre podras actualizarlo a la ultima version de la libreria.
 La libreria estara viva y distribuire siempre gratis mejoras y documentacion y juegos.
 Siempre estara todo a disposicion de todos.
 Ese es el espiritu. compartir le da sentido a las creaciones

+8BP provides a powerful library that will allow us to make professional games from Basic, while the most intensive operations CPU usage are interpreted and executed in machine code.
+The library, once is loaded on the Amstrad, extends BASIC with a series of specific commands to games.
+This new command set is called "extensions of the basic" or RSX commands.
+Amstrad in his day already thought to be born could do RSX commands.
+The RSX commands are characterized by a "|" at the initial character, for example to print a sprite with the library is used "|PRINTSP" and as you will see all new commands have that in front stick.

+Download the ZIP and the find:

+- Manual .pdf and .docx, both in Spanish and English (the English version is draft)

+- Library, and prepared in a directory structure to make a game, in fact in the library directory you will find a simple game that allow you to take the first steps.
+In addition you will find the SPEDIT, the sprite editor (works in BASIC in amstrad ) for you to make your creations.
+The library has files in assembler (.asm) which are the sources of the library and some other auxiliary files.
+To make full game you need this but do not worry because you do not have to learn assembler, you just have to learn only the meaning of the word "assemble".

+- GameExamples: Here i will upload games made with 8BP.
+At the moment you have two games to learn and enjoy with them

+ - "Mutant montoya" in honor of the classic "mutant monty") developed entirely in basic using the library.
+With this game you can learn modifying it.
+ - "Anunnaki": an arcade game made in BASIC . it uses "massive logic" technique programmed in BASIC

+- DemoExamples: Here i will upload small demos with didactic examples made 8BP

+The improvements that are incorporated will be backwards compatible so your game you can always upgrade to the latest version of the library.
+The library will be alive and always will distribute free upgrades and documentation and games.
+Everything will always be available to all.
+That's the spirit.
+To share creations makes them meaningful

 25/09/2016 ACTUALIZACION V25 (retrocompatible)
 ==============================================